openshift/cloud-credential-operator/docs/mode-manual-creds.md

 # Manual Mode

 Cloud Credential Operator can be put into manual mode prior to install in environments where the cloud IAM APIs are not reachable, or the administrator simply prefers not to store an admin level credential Secret in the cluster kube-system Namespace.
+Depending on the cluster's cloud credentials configuration (eg AWS STS, GCP workload identity, etc), the `ccoctl` [tool](https://github.com/openshift/cloud-credential-operator/blob/master/docs/ccoctl.md) may help automate many of these steps.

 Run the OpenShift installer to generate manifests: